Best Composite Decking Material: Expert Guide by The Custom Deck Guys

 Envision

-• Identity: Distinctive, handcrafted look.
-Envision decks stand out with non-repeating grain patterns and high-end, embossed finishes.
+• Identity: Distinctive look with non-repeating grain patterns and high-end embossed finishes.

 An outdoor balcony or deck area on a sunny day.
 The flooring is made of gray composite decking material with a wood grain texture.
 A black metal railing encloses the area, and beyond the railing is a view of lush green trees and grass.